 Yet, if you’re like me, that 28% failure rate is still unconscionable.

-In that case, I highly recommend you check out these online suppliers of honey, who I personally vouch for.
-(I know the families behind these companies, and they’re good people!)
+In that case, I highly recommend you check out this online supplier of honey, who I personally vouch for.
+(I know the family behind this company, and they’re good people!)

 (photo by melz)